Experiments with Optimal Model Trees: MILP Formulations

 \section{MILP Formulations}

 In this section, we present the MILP models we have formulated to compute optimal model trees.
-As mentioned in the previous section, we conduct experiments with both univariate and multivariate model trees, for both classification and regression problems.
-We begin by introducing the model for the univariate regression model tree and subsequently highlight the necessary changes to compute the remaining types.
+As mentioned in the previous section, we consider both univariate and multivariate model trees, for both classification and regression problems.
+We begin by introducing the MILP model for the univariate regression model tree and subsequently highlight the necessary changes to compute the remaining types.